-Note: This step involves turning off or adjusting security features you have installed on your computer.
-You may want to try turning them back on after you've successfully downloaded an eBook.
+Note: This step involves turning off or adjusting security features on your computer.
+You may want to turn them back on after you've successfully downloaded an eBook.

 Are you using a firewall?
-If so, please try disabling it for the eBook download.
+If so, try disabling it for the eBook download.

 Are you using a web accelerator?
-If so, please disable it for the eBook download.
+If so, try disabling it for the eBook download.

-This is a feature you may want to leave turned off, as it can cause other issues with your computer.
+This is a feature you may want to leave turned off, since it couldcause other issues with your computer.

 - Do you have a pop-up blocker?
-If so, please disable it for the eBook download.
+If so, trydisabling it for the eBook download.

 - Do you have any parental control software installed?
-If so, please disable it for the eBook download.
+If so, try disabling it for the eBook download.